It’s a common refrain.

 You have two choices.

-You find your way back to love again.
+Either you find your way back to love again?

 Or go your separate ways.